ldotlopez/ha-ideenergy/FAQ.md

 ## Q. Accumulated (or instant) consumption sensor is in an unknown state or doesn't show any data.

+Due to connectivity issues or i-DE server issues, you may not always obtain readings as expected.
+Keep in mind that sometimes a delay on the reading may occurr.

 A. Those two sensors read data directly from your service point.
 The i-de API for this data is **very** unreliable, > 50% of the calls fail.
 We try out best to circumvent this situation but we can't do magic.

+Also, due to connectivity issues or i-DE server issues, you may not always obtain readings as expected.

 Give it some time, two or three days, before filing a bug.

+## Q. Accumulated (or instant) consumption sensor shows 0 increment at some intervals.

+A. Readings from this sensors only returns integer values.
+If from the last reading your meter indicates a variance minor then 1 kWh, the integration will not reflect any variance and that will only be recorded once the variance from the previous reading is greater then 1.

+* The "instant" and "accumulated" readings are done directly to your meter.
+Due to connectivity issues or i-DE server issues, you may not always obtain readings as expected.
+Keep in mind that sometimes a delay on the reading may occurr.

 ## Q. Historical sensors (consumption and generation) doesn't have a value